Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Phong Nam - Ngoc Con Valley

-One of the secret favorite attractions in Cao Bang is Phong Nam Valley.
-This serene location, nestled in the Trung Khanh district and just a 45-minute drive from Ban Gioc Waterfall, features majestic limestone formations surrounded by rivers, rice terraces, and quaint villages.
-Reminiscent of Ninh Binh Province but without the crowds, Phong Nam Valley remains largely undiscovered by tourists, enhancing its allure.
+One of the secret attractions in Cao Bang is Phong Nam Valley.
+This serene location, nestled in the Trung Khanh district and just a 45-minute drive from Ban Gioc Waterfall, features majestic limestone formations surrounded by rivers, rice fields, and quaint villages of the Tay ethnic group in Cao Bang.

-This is an ideal place for walking or cycling, perfect for enjoying the atmosphere and exploring the villages.
-You can also join a day trip to Ngoc Con.
+So, this is the best place for trekking or cycling, perfect for enjoying the atmosphere and exploring the villages.

 There are two things to do in the valley: